jdbctemplatemapper/jdbctemplatemapper/README.md

 ```

-### fluent queries with QueryMerge
+### Merging query results with QueryMerge

-Query api allows only one relationship to be queried.
-If multiple relationships need to be queried and its okay to issue multiple queries use QueryMerge.
+The Query api allows only one relationship to be queried at a time.
+If multiple relationships need to be queried using QueryMerge is an option.
 It merges the results from a query with results from another query.

 Example: Order hasOne Customer, Order hasMany OrderLine, OrderLine hasOne Product